Process tracing: Process tracing

+One advantage to process-tracing over quantitative methods is that process-tracing provides inferential leverage.
+In addition to aiding uncovering and testing causal mechanisms, process-tracing also contributes descriptive richness.
+In addition to that, process-tracing can also present the contextual conditions within certain processes take place.
+Another important advantage is that process tracing can deal with theoretical pluralism, which means hypotheses or conceptual models have multiple (un)dependent variables and causal relationships.
+This method of analysis is therefore suitable for understanding inherent complexity (Kay & Baker, 2015).
+The reason why process-tracing differs from other qualitative research methods is also an advantage.

 By assigning probabilities to outcomes under specific conditions, scholars can use Bayesian rules in their process tracing to draw robust conclusions about the causes of outcomes.
 For example, if a scholar's theory assumes that a number of observable implications will happen under certain conditions, then the repeated occurrence of those outcomes under the theorized conditions lends strong support for the scholar's theory because the observed outcomes would be improbable to occur in the manner expected by the scholar if the theory were false.
 By using Bayesian probability, it may be possible to make strong causal inferences from a small sliver of data.
 For example, a video recording of a person committing a bank robbery can be very strong evidence that a particular person committed the robbery while also ruling out that other potential suspects did it, even if it is only a single piece of evidence.

 Scholars can also use set theory in their process tracing.